All the world’s a stage,

 If I keep telling myself I am brilliant at my Federer backhand and keep at it, I will eventually feel brilliant at it.
 Equally, and generally more easily, if I tell myself (consistently) I am crap at writing, I will believe I am so.
-I won’t want to write.
+And I won’t want to write.

 I also know that accuracy matters.
 In my own research, I found that words are essential.
 In coaching for example, asking incisive questions at the right time with the right words is imperative.
 NLP call it clean language or clean questions.

 But we often use quick and easy labels to describe our feelings.
 I’m stressed is the most common one I hear.
 But there’s a world of difference between stress and disappointment or stress and that knowing dread of ‘I’m about to do a presentation’.